brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-14-indian-school-introduces-ipads-for-students.md

----
-layout: post
-title: Indian School introduces iPads for Students
+# Indian School introduces iPads for Students
----

 I was flipping through the Newspaper and something caught my attention.
 It was a small insertion in some middle page but it was intriguing enough for me to give it a thorough read.
 And for the love of my life, I've never been successful searching effectively on many popular Indian Websites, go figure - <a href="http://timesofindia.indiatimes.com/">Times of India</a>.